flock-community/wirespec/src/integration/jackson/README.md

 ### Enum

-For Java and Kotlin some values are escaped because the compiler does not except the keywords.
+For Java and Kotlin some values are sanitized because the compiler does not except certain keywords.
 Wirespec emits an extra label with the original value for every enum.
 The toString method is overwritten and returns the orignal value.
 This module uses the toString method to serialize and deserialize enum values

 ```wirespec
 enum MyEnum {